Experiential Learning Policies

 Practicum provides an opportunity for students to gain experience in an area they wish to explore and to apply their knowledge and skills in a workplace setting.
 It’s offered at the graduate level in the Information Science and Telecommunications programs.

 Co-op provides an opportunity for students to rotate between working full-time and taking classes full-time.
 It’s offered at the undergraduate level in the Computer Science and Information Science programs.
-At the graduate level, credit is available in the Computer Science, Information Science, and Telecommunications programs.
+At the graduate level, credit is available in the Computer Science, Information Science, Intelligent Systems, and Telecommunications programs.

 Graduate students enrolled in the Library and Information Science program can participate in an optional field experience as an elective.
 Credit can be obtained by working in a related, professional setting combined with scheduled class meetings, conferences, and reflective discussions with other students.